sous-chefs/yum/README.md

     - Defaults to the current release of the IUS repo.

 * `yum['repoforge_release']`
-    - Set the repoforge release to install.
+    - Set the RepoForge release to install.
     - Defaults to the current release of the repoforge repo.

 EPEL attributes used in the `yum::epel` recipe, see